 This roofing tile is slightly larger than the French version and so less are needed to cover a square metre.
-The ‘canals’ (or the bottom concave tiles) are batten fixable, and the ‘chapeaux’ (the top or covering convex tiles) are laid on top and are best fixed in place by either a small spot of glue or expanding foam or mortared to the base tile.
+The ‘bases’ (or the bottom concave tiles) are batten fixable, and the ‘tops’ (the top or covering convex tiles) are laid on top and are best fixed in place by either a small spot of glue or expanding foam or mortared to the base tile.

-To cover 1m2 of roof you will require 10 top + 10 bottom = 20 tiles, please ask for help in estimating your needs.
+To cover 1m2 of roof you will require around 10 top + 10 bottom = 20 tiles, this may vary depending on the guage of the tiles and roof length, please ask for help in estimating your needs.

 The tiles are 22cm wide at the large end narrowing to 16cm wide at the other and overlap each other by between 7 and 15cm.
 The tiles are 50cm long and require 25 x 38mm battens.
 The base tiles should be fixed 27cm apart on the battens, a small amount of expanding foam is suitable for this.
 Tiles each – 2.5kg.
 The top tiles may be fixed to the base tiles by the use of expanding foam also but generally it is their weight that keeps them in place.